gomorpheus/morpheus-docs/infrastructure/clusters/mvm.rst

 - **CPU:** One or more 64-bit x86 CPUs, 1.5 GHz minimum with Intel VT or AMD-V enabled
 - **Memory:** 4 GB minimum.
 For non-converged Layouts, configure MVM hosts to use shared external storage, such as an NFS share or iSCSI target.
 Converged Layouts utilize Ceph for clustered storage and require a **4 GB minimum memory per Ceph disk**
 - **Disk Space:** For converged storage, a data disk of at least 500 GB is required for testing.
 More storage will be needed for production clusters.
 An operating system disk of 15 GB is also required.
 Clusters utilizing non-converged Layouts can configure external storage (NFS, etc.) while |morpheus| will configure Ceph for multi-node clusters
-- **Network Connectivity:** MVM hosts need Internet access in order to download and install system packages for MVM dependencies, such as KVM, Open vSwitch, and more
+- **Network Connectivity:** MVM hosts must be assigned static IP addresses.
+They also need DNS resolution of the |morpheus| appliance and Internet access in order to download and install system packages for MVM dependencies, such as KVM, Open vSwitch (OVS), and more

+..
+NOTE:: Ubuntu 22.04 uses ``netplan`` for networking.
+To configure a static IP address, change into the directory holding the config files (``cd /etc/netplan``) and edit the existing configuration file (``/etc/netplan/50-cloud-init.yaml`` or ``/etc/netplan/00-installer-config.yaml`` or ``/etc/netplan/01-netcfg.yaml``).
+If desired, backup the existing configuration prior to editing it (``cp /etc/netplan/<file-name>.yaml /etc/netplan/<file-name>.yaml.bak``).
+For additional information on configuration file formatting, refer to ``netplan`` `documentation <https://netplan.readthedocs.io/en/stable/>`_.
+Once the configuration is updated, validate and apply it (``netplan try``).
+The ``try`` command will validate the configuration and apply it if it's valid.
+If invalid, it will automatically be rolled back.

 ..
 NOTE:: Clustered storage needs as much network bandwidth as possible.
 Network interfaces of at least 10 Gbps with jumbo frames enabled are required for clustered storage and for situations when all traffic is running through the management interface (when no compute or storage interface is configured).
 It's highly likely that performance will be unacceptable with any lower configurations.